U.S. Route 81 in North Dakota

 U.S. Route 81 (US 81) is a part of the U.S. Highway System that travels from Fort Worth, Texas, to the Pembina–Emerson Border Crossing near Pembina.
 In the state of North Dakota, US 81 extends from the South Dakota border north to the Canada-United States border.

 Route description

 U.S. 81 enters North Dakota concurrently with Interstate 29 (I-29).
 It heads north from the South Dakota border, passing through Fargo, to the north side of Grand Forks.
 There it splits off to the northwest, passing through the city of Manvel.
-It parallels I-29, passing through the town of Grafton before joining North Dakota Highway 5 (ND 5) near Cavalier.
+It parallels I-29, passing by the town of Grafton before joining North Dakota Highway 5 (ND 5) near Cavalier.
 It rejoins I-29 and continues to the US–Canada border at Pembina.
 The original route of US 81 survives as ND 127 and 'County Road 81' in Richland, Cass, Traill, and Grand Forks counties.